-Here, then, in brief are directions for the curriculum of these schools. ('Abdu'l-Bahá, from a Tablet-translated from the Persian)
+Here, then, in brief are directions for the curriculum of these schools.

 Your letter hath come and hath occasioned the utmost joy, with its news that, praised be God, in Hamadán a welfare and relief association hath been established.
 I trust that this will become a source of general prosperity and assistance, and that means will be provided to set the hearts of the poor and weak at rest, and to educate the orphans and other children.